agregory999/windstream-oss/README.md

 # Windstream-oss - Python SDK + OSS
-Python scripts to fully utilize python SDK and OSS multi-part
+1) Python scripts to fully utilize python SDK and OSS multi-part
+2) Script to do FSS backups to OSS

 ## Algorithm